draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-01-13-blog-tour-the-things-that-we-lost.md

 date: 2023-01-13
 layout: post
 title: "Blog tour: The Things That We Lost by Jyoti Patel"
-excerpt: "<cite>The Things That We Lost</cite> is an absorbing, warm, and wonderful coming-of-age story."
+excerpt: "<cite>The Things That We Lost</cite> is an absorbing, warm, and brilliant coming-of-age story."
 featured-image: /images/the-things-that-we-lost.jpg
 ---